nhreimer/nxvfxvst/Readme.md

 The VST3 SDK can be downloaded from here https://www.steinberg.net/vst3sdk

-## Feature Roadmap

-* Save and load to/from files instead of copy/paste
-* Add OS support for Linux and Mac
-* Better UI design
-  * Better layout
-  * More information/intuitive control naming
-  * Controls work directly with BPM

 # Getting Started

 Regardless of which version you build, you will need to specify where the